 MSK Support Services

 Evelyn H. Lauder Breast Center (Breast and Imaging Center)

 New York, NY 10065

 The following services are offered at the Evelyn H. Lauder Breast Center:

 - Psychiatry services

 - Occupational therapy

 - Art therapy

-Has information about the latest nutrition guidelines and research and can help you find a dietitian in your area.
+Has information about the latest nutrition guidelines and research and can help you find a clinical dietitian nutritionist in your area.
 The academy also publishes The Complete Food and Nutrition Guide, which has over 600 pages of food, nutrition, and health information.

-Has information on variety of health and fitness topics and can provide you with names of certified fitness professionals in your area.
+Has information on a variety of health and fitness topics and can provide you with names of certified fitness professionals in your area.